 The evil of industry is evident if not just in how Shiva utters the word: IN’dus’TRY (four times in one sentence).
 They/them (not those who stand for righteousness, the “us/we” in the room) want you to be sick so they can sell you more medicine.
 Conspiracy Theory 101: all businesses are out to get you.
 Vandana’s spiel is that this is pre-meditated and she proves it by reverse-engineering the motives of industry, which everyone in the room understands is to promote and profit from human suffering.
 That she ties it in with an incredibly weak causal relationship without evidence or justification doesn’t seem to matter.
 She makes the illogical fit the desired outcome.

 The web has been spun, let the impact set in.
 When Shiva leaned back with a smug grin (see cover image) she wasn’t making a point, she was feeding a movement.
 Everyone in the room was thinking COVID-19 but Vandana needs to wait until that outbreak builds into a bigger story when her argument would then have a larger audience.
+Months later she makes the direct link.
 This shows how methodical, determined … sinister Vandana Shiva truly is.

 Lunatic or Liar?